 Volunteers at the orphanage are asked to sign and abide by the volunteer guidelines included below, and to also sign a separate form which is a Disclosure of Risk: Agreement of Waiver, Release, and Hold Harmless

-If staying for an extended period of time to volunteer (whether staying locally or in exchange for room and board), we ask that you fill out further paperwork that includes additional guidelines and agreements.
+If staying for an extended period of time to volunteer (whether staying locally or in exchange 50 % of the room and board), we ask that you fill out further paperwork that includes additional guidelines and agreements.
 Please contact Captain Budi for more information.